craftsmandigital/hugo-antibugly/content/leg-exersises/index.md

 ---
-title: "bundle test 1"
+title: "This is the section(bundle) leg-exercises"
 date: 2019-03-13T16:02:36+01:00
 draft: false
 # headless: true
-type: widgetbundle
 ---